Flgurant/english_dystopian_literature_marp/README.md

 Fordship, cult instead of religion, frequent ceremonies (Solidarity Service): In these you start by singing and dancing, take Soma and end with an orgie
 Difference to 1984: No violence, people are kept satisfied and their needs fullfilled -->

 ![bg right:40% 75% drop-shadow](assets/books/brave_new_world.jpg)

-- Written in 1931 by Aldous Huxley
+- Written in 1931 by *Aldous Huxley*
-- Set in a World State, where people are in intelligence based social classes
+- Set in a *World State*, where people are in *intelligence based social classes*
-- Children are "produced" not born
+- Children are *produced* not born
 - People are influenced by constant propaganda
-- Cult around Henry Ford &rarr; Fordship
+- Cult around *Henry Ford* &rarr; Fordship

 ## George Orwell - Life